 I was a vegan for 2 weeks in college and a vegetarian for 10 years stemming from high school.
-I can’t help but think that those years had a lot to do with why I’m told I look so young now.
+It’s possible that those years had a lot to do with why I’m told I look so young now.
 I can tell you that I experienced some of the best food of my life.

-My point is…for you meat eaters (like I am now, sometimes), I’d like you to be open this recipe I found.
+My point is, for you meat eaters (like I am now, sometimes), I’d like you to be open this vegan recipe I found.

 It’s for Vegan Creamy Spicy Sun Dried Tomato Pasta.
 This particular recipe comes from Amy Le creations and it’s Incredible!

 I had it over the weekend and I think you will love it.
 Try it out and let me know what you think!

 While more gyms close around the world (mine is still open for now), I thought it would be fitting to stay on the topic of a good home fitness workout.